Singing expressively involves relating to the lyrics. If you don't believe the words, no one will. Singers must be convincing.

 - Lack of confidence.

-- We fear to tap into our emotions - being vulnerable.
+- We fear tapping into our emotions - being vulnerable.

-- Too high with the expectations of our self.
+- High expectations for ourselves.
 Being a perfectionist.

 When we constantly worry about how we sound to others, we lose our spiritual connection with music.